lupyuen/lupyuen.github.io/src/pinephone.md

 zig version
 ```

-We may use SSH to run the above commands remotely on PinePhone.
+It's OK to use SSH to run the above commands remotely on PinePhone.

-Or we may use __VSCode Remote__ to run commands and edit source files on PinePhone. [(See this)]()
+Or we may use __VSCode Remote__ to run commands and edit source files on PinePhone. [(See this)](https://lupyuen.github.io/articles/pinephone#appendix-vscode-remote)

 ![Zig Compiler on PinePhone](https://lupyuen.github.io/images/pinephone-compiler.jpg)

 _Will Zig Compiler run on any PinePhone?_

-I tested the Zig Compiler with Manjaro Phosh on PinePhone (pic above), but it will probably work on any PinePhone distro since the Zig Compiler is a self-contained Arm64 Binary.
+I tested the Zig Compiler with __Manjaro Phosh__ on PinePhone (pic above).

+But it will probably work on __any PinePhone distro__ since the Zig Compiler is a self-contained Arm64 Linux Binary.

 [(Zig Compiler works with Mobian on PinePhone too)](https://twitter.com/techneo/status/1539510460726509568)